 Also, comic book fans have a certain 6th sense to them that’ll instantly bring you in contact with other comic book fans, so it’s almost the ultimate practical and sociable costume idea.
 Who knows?
 You might find the Batman to your Catwoman or the Black Widow to your Hulk (I KNOW, but it might be someone’s idea of #OTP.)

 Play on Words

 Anyone seen that episode of New Girl where Winston goes with his (then) girlfriend and she dresses like the phrase ‘it’s raining cats and dogs’?
-Excellent idea!
+Excellent idea for a halloween costume!
 She dressed as a queen (for the reigning part) and pinned cat and dog toys to her dress.
 Winston didn’t get it, but that didn’t mean others didn’t.
 A little pretentious to some, sure, but costumes like this make people think and it’s a great way to see if others are on your, highly intellectual, level (aside from using CLiKD, of course 😉 )

 You’ve done enough online quizzes on which one you’d be and seen enough articles on what a millennial version of them would look like, so why not go for it?

 Similar to the whole cat situation, you risk basic taunts but it’ll also be more empowering and funnier, if done well.
-If you think that Cinderella would look better in a pair of Stan Smiths with a can of Stellar or that Aladdin may prefer a bucket hat to a Fez, then back it.
+If you think that Cinderella would look better in a pair of Stan Smiths with a can of Stellar or that Aladdin may prefer a bucket hat to a Fez, then back it as your halloween costume.